vnagpal25/Water-Quality-Chatbot/README.md

 #### Water Quality Project for CSCE 580: Artificial Intelligence

-#### See docs for a detailed report on the project and instructions to reproduce results
+#### See ./docs for a detailed report on the project and instructions to reproduce results

 #### See ./code for implementation of chatbot and decision maker in Python
 #####  - robust chatbot based on RASA with learning-based decision maker